 - Don’t be ashamed to get professionals involved

 You may be the kind of person who excels at DIY projects and building endeavors or you may not.
 If you aren’t, then don’t be afraid to call in professionals.
 Pride and a sense of duty shouldn’t get in the way of you creating a home to be proud of.
 It’s not a matter of wounded dignity, it’s a matter of making sure the finished product is exactly to your specification.
+People will always find certain jobs harder than others, like possibly applying a plastic sheet to an inner wall for insulation.
 If it’s starting to look like hiring a professional would better deliver that result, then that’s the route you should take.

 - Mistakes are an opportunity to learn